 Reflect cryosphere related services requirements within the WMO Strategy for Service Delivery across the range of time and spatial scales applicable to polar and high mountain regions and across impact-based services;

-Advocate for a focused approach in the work plans of WMO bodies, which to contribute to enhancing the resilience of vulnerable communities and regions facing impacts of irreversible changes in the world’s cryosphere, through coordination, knowledge and capacity-sharing, rapid technology adoption, and enhanced services;
+Advocate for a focused approach in the work plans of WMO bodies, which [A Johnson] contribute to enhancing the resilience of vulnerable communities and regions facing impacts of irreversible changes in the world’s cryosphere, through coordination, knowledge and capacity-sharing, rapid technology adoption, and enhanced services;

 Coordinate and align service needs with advocacy for action through global campaigns to give new impetus to the international community’s efforts to address the information needs while balancing technical, scientific, operational, funding mechanisms, and policy aspects.
 Such campaigns include but not limited to the UN International Year of Glaciers’ Preservation and the UNGA proclamation of the period 2023–2027 as “Five Years of Action for the Development of Mountain Regions”.